Altuve’s birthday HR answers boos, Astros top Torres, Yanks

 Correa recovered quickly, but Torres saw third uncovered and kept on going.
 Maldonado left his catcher’s spot and ran to cover third, while reliever Ryan Pressly stayed on the mound.

-Correa then made a short toss to third baseman Alex Bregman, who was near second, and Torres raced how ahead of Maldonado and slid headfirst across the plate without a throw.
+Correa then made a short toss to third baseman Alex Bregman, who was near second, and Torres raced home ahead of Maldonado and slid headfirst across the plate without a throw.

 Alex Scrubb (1-0) pitched a perfect seventh, and Pressly got six outs for his fifth save.
 Houston climbed back above .500 at 16-15.